 , which was included in the exhibition, was chosen for the permanent collection at the National Portrait Gallery.
 His recent work includes portraits to celebrate 40 years of women at Brasenose College, Oxford

 and images for Christ's College Cambridge.
-Bill is currently working on a new exhibition Where I come from
+Bill's current exhibition Where I come from

-about BAME graduates and their families.
+, about BAME graduates and their families is now showing in London.
 One of the images, a portrait of actor Vanessa Babirye and her sister Vivian

 was shown throughout the UK in the exhibition Portrait of Britain

 Bill photographs for British Youth Opera, English Touring Opera, Charles Court Opera and thearts

 desk.com.
 His theatre shots have appeared in all the leading newspapers.
 His clients include Martin Randall Travel, Westminster School, Rare Recruitment and the Refugee Council.
 He has travelled throughout the world and his portfolio features shots from Africa, India, Libya, Bhutan, Myanmar, Newfoundland and China as well as Europe and Scandinavia.

 In a former life Bill was senior partner at international law firm Simmons & Simmons, President of the City of London Law Society, Deputy Chairman of Council at Lloyd’s of London and Chairman of the Financial Reporting Review Panel.
 He was awarded the OBE in 2012 for services to financial regulation.

 'Bill Knight’s photographs are superb.
 Informal, spontaneous and full of personality, they are the best headshots I’ve ever had.'

 ‘Bill is a fantastic photographer, and always manages to make me feel at ease.’

 ‘We have always been delighted with Bill’s photos.
 Capturing the spirit of our music festivals in Oxford or along the Danube, or on a London architectural walk, the style and finesse of his photographs is always in evidence.’